About Carbon Trap

 Biological diversity, or biodiversity, is a term used for all wildlife, fungi, micro-organisms, their habitat and ecosystems.

 The UN (United Nations) have stated that 1,000,000 animal and plant species are now in danger of becoming extinct, including 35% of invertebrate pollinators such as bees and butterflies.

 More than 75% of the world's food crops, 35% of global agricultural land, and almost 90% of wild flowering plant species depend, at least in part, on animal pollination.
 Pollinators are essential for biodiversity, which is why we feel it is so important to dedicate a portion of our land to planting wildflowers.

 Additionally, elephant grass does not need chemicals to grow successfully.
 Chemicals can destroy the biodiversity in soils, which, according to the FAO (Food and Agriculture Organisation), host one quarter (25%) of our planet's biodiversity.
-Our elephant grass (also known as Miscanthus) can last for periods well exceeding 20+ years without the need these ecosystems by annual replanting.
+Our elephant grass (also known as Miscanthus) can last for periods well exceeding 20+ years without the need to disturb these ecosystems by annual replanting.